BWW23/Markdown/README.md

 ## 8. Important Notes
 - Clearly label the start of each section (except for the heading and signature)
-- For each question presented write a brief answer, discussion, and conclusion
+- Write a brief answer, discussion, and conclusion for each question presented
 - Number each question presented; number each brief answer, discussion, and conclusion with their associated question presented.